The force behind the early education and social movements—American curiosity—still lives on today.

 Allan Bloom’s The Closing of the American Mind must surely be the most unexpected happening of American intellectual life in recent years.
 It is an erudite, closely argued book of philosophy and cultural criticism.

-Last year my principal and friend, Rick Elliott, told me that he wanted the Vietnam War to be covered more thoroughly than it had been in the social studies classes at our junior high school in Pryor, Oklahoma.
+Last year, the principal at my school and friend, Rick Elliott, told me that he wanted the Vietnam War to be covered more thoroughly than it had been in the social studies classes at our junior high in Pryor, Oklahoma.

 His speech was called “our intellectual Declaration of Independence.”
 Its theme was the universe itself; its hero, Man Thinking.
 Now, one hundred and seventy-five years later, a noted scholar sees Emerson’s great vision as both more beleaguered and more urgent than ever.